stokpop/lograter/README.md

 To see all options:

     java -jar lograter-exec.jar -h

 ### Dependency

-To use LogRater from Maven or Gradle.
-Find the LogRater jar in Maven Central.
+To use LogRater from Maven or Gradle: find the latest LogRater jar in [Maven Central search](https://search.maven.org/search?q=lograter).

 ### LogRater command line options